Aditya-Nannapaneni/Personal_Projects/Machine_Learning_Projects/Quora Question Pair Similarity/README.md

 ## Some on the features engineered:
   ### Definition:

-  Token: You get a token by splitting sentence a space Stop_Word : stop words as per NLTK.
+  - Token: You get a token by splitting sentence a space
+  - Stop_Word : stop words as per NLTK.
-  Word : A token that is not a stop_word
+  - Word : A token that is not a stop_word
-  Features:
+  ### Features:

   - cwc_min : Ratio of common_word_count to min lenghth of word count of Q1 and Q2

-  - cwc_max : Ratio of common_word_count to max lenghth of word count of Q1 and Q2

-  - csc_min : Ratio of common_stop_count to min lenghth of stop count of Q1 and Q2

   - csc_max : Ratio of common_stop_count to max lenghth of stop count of Q1 and Q2

-  - ctc_min : Ratio of common_token_count to min lenghth of token count of Q1 and Q2

   - ctc_max : Ratio of common_token_count to max lenghth of token count of Q1 and Q2